Spring 2022 WebCat Registration Dates

 Under the Student Exchange Program of the New Hampshire College and University Council, UNH Manchester students may be eligible to enroll for one course per semester, one semester of courses, or a full year of coursework at a member school on a space-available basis.
 The NHCUC exchange allows matriculating undergraduates to use educational resources that are not available at the home campus and are considered appropriate for their degree programs.
 This exchange will be used only when academic reasons or other special circumstances warrant it.
 Schools in the NHCUC consortium include:

-Colby-Sawyer College, Franklin Pierce University, Granite State College, Keene State College, New England College, New Hampshire Institute of Art, Plymouth State University, Rivier University, St. Anselm College, Southern New Hampshire University, University of New Hampshire, and University of New Hampshire at Manchester.
+Colby-Sawyer College, Franklin Pierce University, Granite State College, Hellenic American University, Keene State College, New England College (including the Institute of Art and Design), Plymouth State University, Rivier University, St. Anselm College, Southern New Hampshire University and the University of New Hampshire (including UNH Manchester).

 Students will remain as degree candidates and continue to pay normal UNH tuition and fees, but must make their own room and board arrangements if they plan to spend a full semester at another consortium school.
 For more information and application forms, students should contact the UNH Manchester Associate Registrar at (603) 641-4164 or email@example.com.